Updated 18 June 2019

 Sapporo is well-known for their miso-based ramen; one eatery that offers such meals, while being Muslim-friendly at the same time, is Houryu Ramen!
 The Genghis Khan Ramen; a grilled lamb-based dish served with plenty of vegetables and a special dipping sauce, is reputed to be a must-try when you’re in Hokkaido, especially during winter 😋

-#HHWT Tip: Not everything in the eatery is halal; ask for the halal menu when you’re there!
+Halal status: While the restaurant is not halal-certified, a halal menu is available!
 Separate utensils will also be provided for Muslim customers.

 Sapporo Central Wholesale Market